BrevinCronk98/stardew-harvest-crossing/README.md

 ## Description

-_This webpage allows users to enter a date and determine the day of the week.
-The purpose of this project is to practice bundling with Webpack and employing test driven development practices._
+_This webpage allows a user to care for plants using using time interval events and an interactive interface built with the Phaser JavaScript framework.
+We hope to be able to have our character move around the farm as a sprite.
+We also plan on having APIs involved in our website and making it work alongside our code.
+There will be fail conditions in the game, such as forgetting to take care of your pets, or allowing your plants to die, etc._

 ## Setup/Installation Requirements